305 × 206 × 20 mm, 1.3 kg

 This laptop replaced my Thinkpad x120e in February 2013, mostly because the AMD E-350 processor was too slow.

 Everything seems to work.
-I replaced the disk with an SSD, and the stock battery with the smaller and lighter 4-cell battery.
+I replaced the disk with a 64 GB SSD, and the stock battery with the smaller and lighter 4-cell battery.
 In 2015 I upgraded to a Samsung 250 GB SSD.
 At the end of 2018 I replaced the battery.

 My x220 came with a Realtek wifi card, but I've never had much luck with Realtek so I replaced it with an Intel card.
 The x220 bios has a whitelist for wireless cards, in an attempt to make you buy expensive Lenovo branded cards.
 Previous Thinkpads could have the whitelist disabled by a simple program, but this one requires a new bios, which is hard to install without running MS Windows.
 I ended up finding a cheap Intel card that worked so I haven't tried the modified bios.

 The iwlwifi driver stopped working with 802.11n as of the 2.6.38 kernel.
 I use it with 802.11b/g, which seems to work.
 See for example iwconfig shows high Tx excessive retries, Wireless Issues (TX Retries, Speed, Disconnections), Extremely slow network with Intel "Ultimate N WiFi Link 5300" (iwlagn) after upgrade from Fedora 14, iwlwifi driver for Centrino Wireless-N 1000 slow and unusable after upgrade to CentOS 6.3, and iwlwifi 802.11n usability resolved.

 If you run VirtualBox or similar, you'll want to enable VT-x in the bios.
 I think this is required for 64-bit guests.
 I'm told the option is sometimes hidden in the "Security" menu but I had no trouble finding it.